ektrah/nsec/index.md

     $ dotnet add package NSec.Cryptography --version 18.2.0-preview1

-NSec runs on .NET Core 1.1, 2.0, and 2.1 on Windows, Linux and Mac, and requires a C# 7.2 (or later) compiler.
-See [[Installation]] for additional details.
+NSec runs on .NET Core 2.1, 2.0, and 1.1 on Windows, Linux and Mac, and requires a C# 7.2 (or later) compiler.
+See [[Installation]] for more details.

 ## Documentation